Cantera/ncm-2019-materials/README.md

 conda update -n base conda
 ```

+If this updates your version of conda, restart your terminal so that changes to your environment can take effect.
 Then, follow the instructions below to install Cantera.

 ### I installed Python with Anaconda or Miniconda